-A written thesis proposal is submitted to a professor who must approve the topic and agree to serve as a supervisor before the project can begin.
+Students must submit a written thesis proposal to a professor who must approve the topic and agree to serve as a supervisor before the project can begin.
 The proposal-about 1,000 words long-should contain a statement of the problem, the nature of the resources to be used, plans for analysis, a bibliography, and a timetable for the project's completion.
 Proposals may be altered as required during the process of writing.

-Thesis guidelines, including proposal and final thesis deadlines and requirements, are available on the SAI website, at https://sai.columbia.edu/content/ma-program-documents, in the MA Program website menu.
-Theses of SAI graduates are also available in the SAI offices, and students are encouraged to look through them for insight and inspiration on the thesis-writing process.
+Thesis guidelines, including proposal and final thesis deadlines and requirements, are available on the SAI website, at https://sai.columbia.edu/content/ma-program-documents.
+Theses of SAI alumni are available in the SAI office.
+Students are encouraged to look through them for insight and inspiration on the thesis-writing process.

-Once the thesis is completed and evaluated by the faculty supervisor(s), a final copy is deposited with the SAI program.
-The degree will be granted after the thesis has been approved by the MA coordinator and final paper and electronic versions have been deposited at SAI.
+Once the faculty supervisor(s) have evaluated and approved the thesis, a final copy is deposited with the SAI program.
+The degree will be granted after the thesis has been approved by the MA Director, and the final approved thesis has been deposited at SAI, in both a paper and an electronic version.